Founded in 1917, the Endless Mountains Veterinary Center, PC has a very long and vibrant history.

 2014 -August - A third location was opened in Dushore, Pennsylvania.
 This location was again in our vision to provide the needs of the surrounding community with exceptional veterinary care.

-2014 - September - Lois Gray joined the practice.
+2014 - September - Lois Gray joined the practice as a large and small animal receptionist.

-2014 - September - Lori Merritt joined the practice.
+2014 - September - Lori Merritt joined the practice as a small animal receptionist.

-2014 - November - Lindsey Rafford joined the practice.
+2014 - November - Lindsey Rafford joined the practice as a small animal technician.

-2014 - November - Keith Bockoven joined the practice.
+2014 - November - Keith Bockoven joined the practice as a small animal technician.

-2015 - March - Kiley Hatch joined the practice.
+2015 - March - Kiley Hatch joined the practice as a small animal technician.

 2015 - May - We remodeled more space for our corporate team in our Rome location - adding 1,000 square feet to our space.

-2015 - May - Jessica Lantz joined the practice.
+2015 - May - Jessica Lantz joined the practice as a small animal technician.

 2015 - August - A fourth location was opened in Tunkhannock, Pennsylvania.
 Endless Mountains Veterinary Center, PC bought the Tunkhannock Veterinary Clinic.
 We added this clinic to create another center of care for our community and their pets.

-2015 - October - Tanya Webster joined the practice.
+2015 - October - Tanya Webster joined the practice as a small animal technician.

 2016 - We purchased a new location for our Athens location and completely renovated it.